Sciatica: effective exercises and acupressure points for sciatica pain

 Acupressure for sciatica and helpful exercises

-To counter the pain, it is necessary to re-energize the tissues around the sciatic nerve.
-In addition, one can press certain acupressure points to relieve the pain and stimulate the regeneration of the body in the affected areas.
+To counteract the pain, it is necessary to get the tissue around the sciatic nerve moving again.
+In addition, certain acupressure points can be pressed to relieve the pain and stimulate the regeneration of the body in the affected areas.

 Exercise 1: Heel acupressure against sciatica